Exawind/openturbine/docs/sphinx/theory/gebt.rst

 We describe the variation of the residual,
 Eq. :eq:`residual1`, in parts.
-Variation of the inerial forces can be written
+Variation of the inertial forces can be written

 .. math::